-Each of these requirements are discussed below.
+Each of the requirements are discussed below.
 Note that the information given below is abstracted from the installation documentation for each of the libraries.
 See the install information for each library to get detailed instructions.
-In the documentation below, the file names used are examples.
+In the documentation below, the file names and versions used are examples.

-If you are building QGIS without PostgreSQL, skip to the section on Installing GDAL/OGR.
+If you are building QGIS without PostgreSQL or GRASS support, skip to the section on Installing GDAL/OGR.